 It’s easy to get around, there are no crowds or traffic, but there is a very hip culture and a great food and coffee scene.
 The beauty of the man-made Lake Burley Griffin is matched by the natural beauty of the surrounding national parks and contrasted by the allure of the national galleries, museums and cultural icons.

-Canberra is not far from the New South Wales beaches, close to the snowfields and surrounded by a well-established wine region.
-With easy travel from Sydney or Melbourne there’s no good reason why you wouldn’t go there.
+Canberra is not far from the beautiful beaches of the New South Wales south coast, it is close to the snowfields and is also surrounded by a well-established wine and produce region.
+Easily accessible from Sydney and Melbourne, there’s every good reason why you should include Canberra and the ACT in your travels.

 Co-authored by Maurie O’Connor.